Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 For our final evidence of generalization, we present equivalences found between human-written programs on GitHub.
-Of the 305,748 program pairs in $G$, we found 82 provable cases of equivalence.
+Of the 305,748 program pairs in $Human$, we found 82 provable cases of equivalence.
 Figure~\ref{fig:EquivExample} shows an example of proven equivalence of GitHub samples.
 Figure~\ref{fig:GHEq} illustrates the generalization of \DLTOOL to this problem as training progresses by showing the percentage of the 82 proofs found by $M_1$ through $M_7$.
-The figure also shows the performance of $Q$ (which only trains on $T_1$ sampled from $R$) on the same 82 proofs.
+The figure also shows the performance of $Q$ (which only trains on $T_1$ sampled from $Synth$) on the same 82 proofs.
 We see that after 150,000 training steps $M_2$ and $Q$ perform about equally well but ultimately $Q$ plateaus with just over 70\% of the proofs found at 340,000 steps.
-Like Figure~\ref{fig:TrainTune} on $K_t$ data, $Q$ seems to start overfitting on the $T_1$ data after 340,000 steps and does not generalize well to different problem areas.
-However, we see that \DLTOOL continued to improve on the $G$ test set from $M_6$ to $M_7$ showing it has generalized to the problem of finding equivalence between human-written programs well.
+Like Figure~\ref{fig:TrainTune} on $Optim_{test}$ data, $Q$ seems to start overfitting on the $T_1$ data after 340,000 steps and does not generalize well to different problem areas.
+However, we see that \DLTOOL continued to improve on the $Human$ test set from $M_6$ to $M_7$ showing it has generalized to the problem of finding equivalence between human-written programs well.

-\begin{mdframed} Answer to RQ3: \DLTOOL is able to generalize. \DLTOOL is able to solve 60\% of synthetic programs that are outside of any training data it was presented with.
+\begin{mdframed} Answer to RQ3: \DLTOOL is able to generalize to problem domains outside its initial supervised training dataset. \DLTOOL is able to solve 60\% of synthetic programs that are outside of any training data it was presented with.
 Furthermore, it is able to progressively generalize to find up to 82 proofs of equivalence in the golden human-written samples from GitHub. \end{mdframed}